sqlxpert/z-container-api-kafka-aws-terraform/README.md

         instance profile &rarr; Create new IAM profile) or afterward, give your EC2 instance a custom role.
-The role's policies must be sufficient for Terraform to list/describe, get tags for, create, tag, untag, update, and delete all the AWS resource types included in the solution.
+The role's policies must be sufficient for Terraform to list/describe, get tags for, create, tag, untag, update, and delete all the AWS resource types included in this project's `.tf` files.

       - Update packages (thanks to AWS's [deterministic upgrade philosophy](https://docs.aws.amazon.com/linux/al2023/ug/deterministic-upgrades.html), there shouldn't be any updates if